typester/emacs-handler/README.md

 EmacsURLHandler for OSX
 =======================

-This application enables your emacs to open files via hyperlinks starts with `emacs://` something like:
+This application enables your emacs to open files via hyperlinks starts with `emacs://` or `txmt://` something like:

     emacs://open/?url=file:///etc/passwd&line=10&column=2
+    txmt://open/?url=file:///etc/passwd&line=10&column=2

 This URL format is same as TextMate's `txmt:` scheme described [here](http://manual.macromates.com/en/using_textmate_from_terminal#url_scheme_html)